yeohhq/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the patient was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoHistory()`, which will cause call `UserHistoryManager#undoHistory()`,popping the stack, adding the current history to `redoHistory` and removing the current history from `UserHistoryManager`.
+The `undo` command will call `Model#undoHistory()`, which will cause call `UserHistoryManager#undoHistory()`,popping the `userHistory` stack, adding the current history to `redoHistory` and removing the current history from `UserHistory`.
 `AddressBook#setPatients` and `AddressBook#setAppointments` will be called, modifying the `AddressBook` and undo-ing the history.

 ![UndoRedoState3](images/UndoRedoState3.png)